QuentinRa/blog.quentinra.dev/info/web/index.md

 * `GET URL`: get a resource from the SERVER
 * `POST URL`: create a resource on the server <small>(ex: create an account)</small>
 * `PUT URL`: modify a resource on the server <small>(ex: update an user's email, or add it if it didn't have one)</small>
-* `PATCH`: same as PUT, but can't create a new resource
+* `PATCH URL`: same as PUT, but can't create a new resource
 * `DELETE URL`: delete a resource on the server <small>(ex: delete account)</small>
 </details>